Usercentrics/flutter-sdk/README.md

 <img src="https://docs.usercentrics.com/cmp_in_app_sdk/latest/assets/media/predefinedUI.png" alt="Usercentrics UI" />
 </p>

-Our SDK consists of 2 main components:
-- **UsercentricsCore**.
-Contains all core functionality to collect, document and manage consent, as well as usability features like language detection or geolocation.
-You may use this component by itself, if you are planing to build your own CMP.
-- **UsercentricsUI**.
-UI Component that hooks to UsercentricsCore to provide a ready to use CMP solution.
-This component allows endless customization possibilities and is built to make A/B testing effortless.

 ### Supported Legal Frameworks

 * 🇪🇺 GDPR - European Union's General Data Protection Regulation